 As a Civil Engineering Technologist, you can earn an average annual salary of $53,000 to $66,000 per year.

 After graduating with a Diploma in Civil Engineering Technology, you can apply to Camosun's Civil Engineering Bridge program.
-This six-month program leads directly into the third year of a Bachelor's degree in Civil Engineering at UBC.
+This eight-month program leads directly into the third year of a Bachelor's degree in Civil Engineering at UBC.